peterjc/thapbi-pict/docs/examples/woody_hosts/sample_summary.rst

 ambiguous species combinations.
 In this case there are no non-*Phytophthora* predictions.

+The values are total read counts for that row/column, with conditional formatting applied so non-zero entries have a bright red background.

 For example, the final rows are the two DNA mixture controls (blue and pink) and the negative controls (orange).
+These have almost no metadata, and the negative controls read counts are all zero.